bitsofcotton/cpp98lieonn/README.md

 The huge memory usage we need is from the gcc 2.95.3 variants' implementation so we should use #if !defined... directive to exclude some amount of the non-used code bases on the certain compilers (however, some test isn't improves by this).

-Some msvcc option needs /Zm200 or so, however, our template depth is too deep to compile in some of the cases we target, so we should reduce template deep depth.
+Some msvcc option needs /Zm200 or so, however, our template depth is too deep to compile in some of the cases we target, instead of them, we target this condition with lieonn-target.hpp.

 We'll test in another system next but it's on qemu-system-i386 on our machine...

 # Binary we test on qemu-system-i386
-However, if our machine is infected, this either not be reliable.
+However, if our machine is infected, this either isn't reliable.
 * 1.6.2
 * "netbsd-GENERIC.gz" : md5:932cf3d8532376e801d7191ca73cebf0
 * "base.tgz" : md5:24f387621d3c7545acf25ea07d5ebdd8